black-studio/black-studio-tinymce-widget/README.md

 **Polylang**

 [Polylang](https://wordpress.org/plugins/polylang/) is a free alternative to WPML that allows you to create bilingual or multilingual WordPress sites.
-It provides natively the ability to assign languages to each widget (including the ones created with Black Studio TinyMCE Widget), so you won't need any additional plugin to have a multi-language widgets.
+It provides natively the ability to assign languages to each widget (including the ones created with Black Studio TinyMCE Widget), so you won't need any additional plugin to have multi-language widgets.

 **WPGlobus**